23 Traditional Turkish Meze Dishes (Complete Meze Guide)

 13. Cacık

-Similar to tzatziki, Cacık combines yogurt, grated cucumbers, minced garlic, fresh mint, and a pinch of salt, creating a cool and creamy dip.
+Similar to tzatziki, Cacık combines yogurt, grated cucumbers, minced garlic, fresh mint, and a pinch of salt to create a cool, creamy dip.

 14. Muhammara – Roasted Red Pepper

-A spicy and nutty flavor meze made from roasted red peppers, walnuts, bread crumbs, and a blend of spices.
+A spicy, nutty meze made with roasted red peppers, walnuts, bread crumbs, and a blend of spices.
 Muhammara is both flavorful and slightly fiery.

 15. Sarma